Building REST services with Spring

 Could not find employee 3

 This is all well and good, but do we have a RESTful service yet?
-(If you didn’t catch the hint, the answer is no.)
+(The answer is no.)

 What’s missing?

-So far, you have a web-based service that handles the core operations involving employee data.
-But that’s not enough to make things "RESTful".
+So far, you have a web-based service that handles the core operations that involve employee data.
+However, that is not enough to make things "RESTful".

-• Merely using GET, POST, etc. isn’t REST.
+• Merely using GET, POST, and so on is not REST.

-• Having all the CRUD operations laid out isn’t REST.
+• Having all the CRUD operations laid out is not REST.

-In fact, what we have built so far is better described as RPC (Remote Procedure Call).
-That’s because there is no way to know how to interact with this service.
-If you published this today, you’d also have to write a document or host a developer’s portal somewhere with all the details.
+In fact, what we have built so far is better described as RPC (Remote Procedure Call), because there is no way to know how to interact with this service.
+If you published this today, you wouldd also have to write a document or host a developer’s portal somewhere with all the details.

 This statement of Roy Fielding’s may further lend a clue to the difference between REST and RPC: